TaehaKim-Kor/EVCIDNet/README.md

 >For the correct working on the system, you should modify all of path related OpenCV in the visual studio.
 >
 >If you modify all of the path, then please release the visual studio again.
+>
+>No matter what version you use, it will works I think.
+>
+>I used OpenCV 4.3.0 for the Demostration system, and 4.5.0 for the Released system.